4 Ways You May Be Sabotaging Your Own Healing

 Her interest in healing and spiritual growth also led her to become a Reiki Healer.
 She is highly intuitive and has a strong connection to Mother Earth and the spiritual world.

 Born and raised in Stavanger, Norway, she and her husband of 29 years have a second home in Florida, USA.
-She is a proud mother and grandmother, and a tree-hugger at heart.
-Called by nature and spirit, she is inspiring many to take back their power, and to live a healthy successful life doing what they love.
+She is a proud mother and grandmother and a tree-hugger at heart.
+Called by nature and spirit, she inspires many to take back their power and live a healthy, successful life doing what they love.

-Hilde now spends her time traveling between Norway and Florida, speaking, and appearing on different media as the Inspired health and thought leader.
+Hilde now travels between Norway and Florida, speaking and appearing on different media as the Inspired Health and Thought Leader.
 She is an authority in her field who has walked her talk.
-She also values the time with her clients, and her time in nature with her closest family and friends.
+She also values her time with her clients and her time in nature with her closest family and friends.